-How to become a research scientist and PhD student: Jaz's story
+How to become a research scientist: Jaz's story

 "What I do is genuinely exciting and I think I'm really finding out something new about the world that is completely unique and completely mine."